 - For social media, wait until you have a site and logo.
 This helps you use the same banners, logo designs and image themes as those found on the site.

-- Make the most of social media tools that help you plan a calendar, as well as automatically send out posts across multiple platforms.
+- Make the most of social media tools that help you plan a calendar, as well as automatically send outposts across multiple platforms.

 Design Your Product Catalog

 While your site is being built, you need to build the product catalog.
-It involves everything from clicking good pictures of clothes from various angles to gathering all of their attribute data at one place, as well as uploading them as a unique SKU for each size and much more.
+It involves everything from clicking good pictures of clothes from various angles to gathering all of their attribute data in one place, as well as uploading them as a unique SKU for each size and much more.

 Having a catalog also helps you be efficient with what you add to, and take out of, your inventory.
-For example, if a certain clothing item is discontinued permanently, you can make a note of this in the caltalog.
+For example, if a certain clothing item is discontinued permanently, you can make a note of this in the catalog.
 It helps everyone on your team stay up to date and know what is happening with the business.

 Control Inventory and Logistics smartly

-Many retail businesses struggle with the logistics of inventory handling, order processing, shipping and delivery.
+Many retail businesses struggle with the logistics of inventory handling, order processing, shipping, and delivery.
 Apparel sellers online are no exception.
 With apparel, the expectation is usually that the product will be delivered within three to four days, at most.
 If you intend to deliver later than this, you need to justify your timelines- perhaps you have a custom product that needs time to make.

-Also, your packaging stands out to your customer.
+Also, your packaging stands out to your customers.
 So instead of making it a standard brown bag, you have a chance to showcase and reinforce your brand once again with visual elements in the package.